 A lovely client of mine recently shared a moving and powerful video of a young Maasai lady by the name of Kakenya Ntaiya.
 Kakenya with dogged determination well beyond her teenage years had a dream of becoming a teacher.
 Persistent as she was to the buck the trend of becoming a child bride, she cleverly […]

-I first fell in love with Patagonia five years ago on a ten day horse riding holiday to Torres del Paine, Chile.
-A wild, unkept region positioned at the bottom of the earth shared by Argentina and Chile where mountain peaks are craggy and treeless, rivers flow icy and translucent, the winds are swift and […]
+I first fell in love with Patagonia five years ago on a ten day horse riding holiday to Torres del Paine, Chile [sadly no longer available].
+A wild, unkept region positioned at the bottom of the earth shared by Argentina and Chile where mountain peaks are craggy and treeless, rivers flow icy and translucent, the […]

 Over summer our family of three has resembled a travelling circus, tripping to South America for six weeks.
 Five years ago, I fell in love with a particular Argentinean estancia and I was determined to return to show Buster and our baby girl, Finn.
 It’s hidden within the depths of Patagonia, shadowed by the Andes […]